osg-htc/user-documentation/documentation/overview/account_setup/starting-project.md

 A project typically corresponds to a research group headed by a single PI, but can sometimes represent a long-term multi-institutional project or some other grouping.

-You must be a member of a project before you can use OSG Connect to submit jobs.
+You must be a member of a project before you can use an OSPool Access Point to submit jobs.
-The next section of this guide describes the process for joining an OSG Connect project.
+The next section of this guide describes the process for joining a project.

 ## Default Behavior (one project)